 The first four exercises can be performed lying on your back as shown or sitting up with your legs straight on your bed or sofa.
+Please ensure that you wear a sock, or use something to protect your heal when sliding your foot along the bed to reduce friction and potential skin damage.

+Static quadriceps contraction

-Lying on your back with your legs straight, pull your foot and toes towards you and tighten your thigh muscle.
+Lying on your back with your operated leg straight, pull your foot and toes towards you and tighten your thigh muscle.

 This will firmly push your knee down against the bed.

 Hold for 5 seconds, then relax.

+Repeat 5-10 times or until fatigued.